ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ## Deadlines

-Source code and documentation must handed in to two tech-savvy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.
+Source code and documentation must handed two tech-savvy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.

-On June 16, 2015, it so happens your partner is down with the flu and you alone must pitch your backend to the two potential investors.
-You should prepare a presentation and time it for about 13 minutes.
+On June 16, 2015, your co-founder and you were supposed to pitch your backend to the two potential investors.
+Unfortunately, your partner is down with the flu.
+So you alone must prepare a presentation, timed for about 13 minutes.
 Make sure to include key points from last week's documentation -- investors are busy people so assume only one has read it -- and include a demo of the web service in action.
 Following your presentation, you and the potential investors discuss your backend in particular and backend topics in general.

 ## Screenshots and examples